mrixon95/Term3Workbork/Term3_Workbook Database systems.md

 # Question 3

-Three types of constraints are check, not null and foreign key.
+Three types of constraints are **check**, **not null** and **foreign key**.

-The check constraint limits the range of values that a particular attribute or set of attributes can have.
+1. The **check constraint** limits the range of values that a particular attribute or set of attributes can have.
 This constraint ensures that the value entered must satisfy a logical, boolean expression.
 If the value does not satisfy the expression, it is not inserted into the table.
 The constraint helps to ensure that bad data does not mistakenly get inserted into the database table.
 For example, a CHECK constraint could be that product prices in a supermarket are greater than 0.
 No prices in the supermarket should be 0 or negative so this constraint makes sense.
 Any negative values would violate this constraint and cause an error.

-The not null constraint ensures that a particular column/attribute cannot have a null value in it.
+2. The **not null constraint**  ensures that a particular column/attribute cannot have a null value in it.
 This means that the particular attribute for that column must always have a value.
 For example, a social media website could ensure that records in a user table must always have a name by constraining the name attribute to be NOT NULL.
 This means that a record with the name attribute left empty would raise an error.

-The foreign key constraint ensures that a value in one table must also appear in another table.
+3. The **foreign key constraint**  ensures that a value in one table must also appear in another table.
 The table with the foreign key is called the child table and the referenced table is called the parent table.
 The foreign key ensure referencial integrity when new records are inserted.
 For example, a table called Order could have a foreign key constraint which refers to another table called Customer.
 An order should always be made by an existing customer so the customerid in the order table should appear in the customerid column of the customer table.